Contrast-Security-OSS/docs/content/installation/net/NetAgentSupportedTechnologies.md

 >**Note:**
 * The **Mono** runtime isn't supported.
 * The **.NET Core** runtime isn't supported.
-We are working on supporting in the future.
+We are working on supporting it in the future.
 * The **Classic ASP** language isn't supported because Classic ASP applications don't run on the .NET runtime.
-* All relevant data flow methods are instrumented by and analyzed by Contrast for applications running on .NET CLR.
+* All relevant data flow methods are instrumented by and analyzed by Contrast for applications running on the .NET CLR.